admineer/HelloWaitWebServiceApp/README.md

 # HelloWaitWebServiceApp
-Sample Webservice application with desired response times.
+Sample Webservice WAR application to test with desired response times.
 (Works on Oracle WebLogic 11g/12c)

 # How to deploy?